Jacob-Willis/ComicHub/README.md

 Is a basic project to demonstrate angular.

 Make sure that you run:
-* 'npm install json-server'
+* 'npm install json-server' to install the json-server for the mock server API
-* 'npm install'
+* 'npm install' - to initialise the node_modules file
-* 'npm install angular'
+* 'npm install angular' - to install Angular for the application to run

 # How to run: